Chapter 13 Bankruptcy

 A filing under Chapter 13 is technically referred to as “individual reorganization.”
-It is a way for people to “reorganize” their debt into a manageable, monthly payment plan that is fair for the individual’s creditors.
+It is a way for people to “reorganize” their liability into a manageable, monthly payment plan that is fair for the individual’s creditors.
 A Chapter 13 Plan must pay out the greater of the individual’s monthly disposable income aggregated over a certain period or the amount creditors would have received in a Chapter 7 bankruptcy if the individual’s property were liquidated.
 As in a Chapter 7, an individual in a Chapter 13 Plan gets to exempt a certain amount of property.
 In order to qualify for a Chapter 13 bankruptcy, a client must be an individual with regular and stable income (either from employment or from another source).

-One of the principal advantages of a Chapter 13 bankruptcy is that it allows a client to bring certain secured debts, such as home mortgages and car loans, current.
-Under a Chapter 13 Plan, a client is able to consolidate all their debt together, including the arrearage on a house or car, back taxes owed and unsecured debt.
-This plan would require debtors to pay back the secured debt arrearages and certain back taxes in full, but allows the client to only repay a small percentage of the unsecured debt.
+One of the principal advantages of a Chapter 13 bankruptcy is that it allows a client to bring certain secured liabilities, such as home mortgages and car loans, current.
+Under a Chapter 13 Plan, a client is able to consolidate all their liability together, including the arrearage on a house or car, back taxes owed and unsecured liability.
+This plan would require debtors to pay back the secured liability arrearages and certain back taxes in full, but allows the client to only repay a small percentage of the unsecured liability.
 In certain situations involving car loans that are more than 910 days old, (it’s a daily count of 910 days, not a monthly number – using months or years may be inaccurate), the client may even be able to use a Chapter 13 case to reduce the amount owed on the loan or lower the interest rate on the loan.
 Chapter 13 can often be a powerful tool for lowering your monthly car payments.
 Clients can also use Chapter 13 to reduce their tax liability and/or create a payment plan for tax liabilities.
-In many cases, Chapter 13 will even eliminate penalties and stop interest from accruing on all or a portion of tax debt.
+In many cases, Chapter 13 will even eliminate penalties and stop interest from accruing on all or a portion of tax liability.

 How the Process Works